saltcorn/react/README.md

 # Example to get started

-In this example you will create two bundle.js files: A global **main-bundle** with React and your own components, and a second **view-bundle** with shared access to the main file.
+In this example, you will create two bundle.js files: A global **main-bundle** containing React and your own components, and a second **view-bundle** with shared access to the main file.

 ### Main bundle

-1. Create a directory on your server filesystem or in the Saltcorn files manager and call it **getting-started-lib**.
+1. Create a directory on your server file system or use the Saltcorn files manager, call it **getting-started-lib**.
-2. In getting-started-lib, create a package.json and an index.js file with the following content:
+2. In getting-started-lib, create a package.json and an index.js file:

 ```json
 {